 - Go back through the next hole, then through the fabric again.

 - Go around one more time and you’re done.

 - Knot the ends into the existing threads to secure and trim away the excess.
-For an extra deterrant to fraying, you can add a drop of seam sealant to the cut ends of the thread.
-Even clean nail polish can work in a pinch, just keep it away from the button and the fabric.
+For an extra deterrent to fraying, you can add a drop of seam sealant to the cut ends of the thread.
+Even clear nail polish can work in a pinch, just keep it away from the button and the fabric.